ls1intum/Artemis/README.md

 ### Using docker-compose

-A full functioning development environment can also be setup using docker-compose: `docker-compose up`
+A full functioning development environment can also be set up using docker-compose: `docker-compose up`.
+But first configure the file `application-artemis.yml` in the folder `src/main/resources/config` as described above.

 Requirements:

 * [docker](https://docs.docker.com/install/)
 * [docker-compose](https://docs.docker.com/compose/install/)

-Currently the frontend and the server are running in the same container.
-Frontend-based changes will be applied without reloading.
+Currently the client and the server are running in the same container.
+Client-based changes will be applied without reloading.
 For server-side changes you need to stop the setup via `docker-compose stop` and restart it again with `docker-compose up`.

 Get a shell into the containers: